 Radio / Podcasts

 In the early years Jimmy found time to host some radio shows (sometimes as a stand in for other hosts, as holiday cover).
-The channel that he hosted the most shows on was XFM Radio (2001) and you can read more about that collaboration, with Iain Morris, here.
+The channel that he hosted the most shows on was XFM Radio (from 2001) and you can read more about that collaboration, with Iain Morris, here.

 In 2020 although writing his book (Before and Laughter) and adjusting to becoming a first time father…boredom and the absence of a camera in his life drove him to produce an online daily quiz: The Little Tiny Quiz of Lockdown (here).
 Not quite a podcast – but another way of keeping his TV presenting pencil sharp.